r0x0r/pywebview/README.md

 These functions below must be invoked after webview windows is created with create_window().
 Otherwise an exception is thrown.

 - `webview.set_js_api(api_instance)`
    Expose api_instance to the DOM of the current webview window.
 Callable functions of `api_instance` can be executed using Javascript  page through `window.pywebview.api` object.
 Custom functions accept a single parameter, either a primitive type or an object.
 Objects are converted to `dict` on the Python side.
+Functions are executed in separate threads and are not thread-safe.

 - `webview.load_url(url)`
 	Load a new URL in the previously created WebView window.